The first stop on Rediscovering Australia was the Dry Desert and Lake Hart, read on to find out more:

 I wish I knew this before traveling to the Australian Dry Desert!

 Once we flew into Adelaide and began driving towards Port Augusta (our first destination) and further south, nothing was that scary, except the heat and let me tell you it’s hot.
 The hottest summer day in New York doesn’t come nearly as close to what a summer day feels like out in the desert.
-For example: compare it to baking cookies during the summer at about 350 degrees.
-That moment you open the oven to check on the progress, the heat rushes out and stings your face a bit, well that’s how it feels in the desert, except here your whole body burns.
+For example: compare it to baking cookies during the summer at about 350 degrees with out an air conditioner.
+Try to picture the moment you open the oven to check on the progress, the heat rushes out and stings your face a bit, well that’s how it feels in the desert, except here your whole body burns.
 I honestly don’t know how anything survives in this agonizing heat!

 Walk the line on National Highway A87, South Australia

 Now, this brings me to the next part of my story, scenes we didn’t make it to Uluru, we decided to head for Lake Heart, experience some of what this hot, dry-land has to offer.
 Located 218 km away from Port Augusta approximately a 2 hours drive, a natural phenomenon awaits.
-During the draught season (summer months), all the lakes in the outback dry up and turn into massive (stunning) piles of salt.
-While driving to this location, you will come across many salt lakes with fantastic viewing points, stop at one or two for a photo.
+During the draught season (summer months), all the lakes in the outback dry up and turn into massive (stunning mirror like) puddles of salt.
+While driving to this location, you will come across many salt lakes with fantastic viewing points, stop at one of them for a photo.

 On the way to Lake Hart